-The HHIT can be used to construct an FQDN that points to the USS that
+An HHIT can be used to construct an FQDN that points to the USS that

 has the Public/Private information for the UA (REG-1 and REG-2).
 For

-example the USS for the HHIT could be found via the following.
+example, the USS for the HHIT could be found via the following:

 Assume the RAA is 100 and the HDA is 50.
 The PTR record is